 As for his own training, Eyal currently holds the highest level granted by Imi, Master level 3, and jointly holds the Founder’s Diploma of Excellence with only one other person in the world, Darren Levine.
 In 1996, Eyal helped to found the International Krav Maga Federation, the first organization that started spreading Krav Maga around the world.
 Today, Eyal is Chief Instructor of KMG (Krav Maga Global), one of the largest and most prominent Krav Maga organizations in the world teaching the authentic system as established by Imi.

 In interviewing Eyal about the philosophy of Krav Maga, Imi’s best advice, and practical training tips, one thing is clear about this master — he has attained the highest achievement in Krav Maga: he walks in peace.

-It is our mission in life to take care of the things we need to, including self-defense, fighting, and protection of others.
+It is our mission in life to take care of the things we need, including self-defense, fighting, and the protection of others.
 The assumption is that no one will do it for us; this is our duty and job.
 This refers to all kinds of fights, whether physical, violent, or non-physical.

-In order to progress and elevate ourselves we need to acquire faith and trust and believe in ourselves.
+In order to progress and elevate ourselves, we need to acquire faith and trust and believe in ourselves.
 Faith is in the system, the knowledge, the company.
-Trust we need to develop in the teacher, the instructor, the boss, the person who directs and teaches us.
+The trust we need to develop in the teacher, the instructor, the boss, the person who directs, and teaches us.
 Confidence should be in oneself, that we can reach our own goals and get to the top.
-After all, confidence in oneself has direct influence on our abilities and performances in life in general, and particularly on fights and confrontations.
+After all, confidence in oneself has a direct influence on our abilities and performances in life in general, and particularly on fights and confrontations.